 * * * *

 (viii) A card to be used by a vehicle or engine owner in the event the vehicle or engine to be recalled has been sold.
 Such card should be addressed to the manufacturer, have postage paid, and shall provide a space in which the owner may indicate the name and address of the person to whom the vehicle or engine was sold or transferred.
+For 2027 and subsequent model year engines, manufacturers may obtain new owner information electronically or using the post card with postage paid.

 (ix) If the remedial action involves recall, the notice must also provide: